StaticReturn/staticreturn.github.io/rules/professions/gladiator.md

 ### Abilities
 *  When surprised roll a d6.
 On a 5-6 you are not surprised.
-*  Once per combat, when a target enters your melee range you may pay a ⚔ to make an opportunity attack.
+*  When a target enters your melee range you may pay a ⚔ to make an attack.
 *  Once per safe rest, when your hit points would drop to 0 they drop to 1 instead.